-• Oral medications are often used to control pain.
+- Oral medications are often used to control pain.
 These may also be administered prior to surgery to get a start on pain control and may be continued throughout your hospital stay.
-Most likely, you will be given a prescription for oral medication for use at home following discharge from the hospital.
+In some cases, oral medications are a substitute for other pain control methods later in the recovery process.
+Most likely, you will be given a prescription for oral medication for use at home following discharge from the hospital. - Pain medications can be given intravenously (IV) through a vein in the arm.